wdcampbell3/tools-hub/README.md

 3. Click "Add new site" → "Import an existing project".
 4. Select your GitHub repository.
 5. In "Build settings", the defaults (Base directory: `/`, Build command: `npm run build`, Publish directory: `build` or `public`) usually work, but SvelteKit's adapter-auto handles this.
 6. **Crucial**: Add your environment variables in Netlify (Site configuration → Environment variables).
 Add all keys from your `.env.local`.
+NOTE: you can copy the values from your `.env.local` file and paste them into Netlify. (just remove any comments, just keep the key-value pairs) ALSO, after importing make sure to check the "Secret values" box for all PRIVATE_ variables.

 ## Performance